Harhoy/nn_mini/README.md

 * The model is trained using backpropagation
 * There are no biases

-The program structure should be easily amenable to remedy these limitations if time allows in the future...
+The program structure should be easily amenable to remedy these limitations if time allows in the future ...
+Separating the classes into different files should also be done ...

 # Basic use